srawlins/gmp/README.markdown

 If you have the unit\_test gem installed, all tests should pass.
 Otherwise, one test may error.
 I imagine there is a bug in Ruby's built-in `Test::Unit` package that is fixed with the unit_test gem.

+You can also use the following shiny new rake tasks:

+    rake test
+    rake report
+    MPFR=no-mpfr rake report

 Known Issues
 ------------